 Hang on, this isn’t…

 My eyes shift down to see my tightly silk sewn body.
 And there the appalling sophisticated beast sits, growing fat on my flesh.
 Its legs spread across the width of the bed, dangling over the sides.
 I can hear its claws scratching the floor.
 I try to yell as those black cherry eyes regard me with cold calculated hunger.
 It lifts a leg, presses it to my lips, parting them.
 It feeds it’s tarsus into my mouth as it investigates my throat and lungs, searching deeper.

 I try to scream, realising my bedroom window is open, allowing in the sound of passing cars, a crying child and a far off lawnmower.
 But no sound escapes me.

-I hear a spitting gruelling noise as something falls from my mouth.
+I hear a spitting gruelling noise, something big falls from my mouth.

-I am nothing but unadulterated silenced fear, enduring my own impossible death.
+I am nothing but unadulterated silent fear, enduring my own impossible death.